-The Group recorded higher revenue of HK\$102.8 million in the financial year ended 31 December 2013 ("FY2013"), up by HK\$5.4 million or 5.5%, as compared with HK\$97.4 million in the previous corresponding year ("FY2012").
-For the year under review, the Group reported a net profit attributable to the equity shareholders of the Company of HK\$17.2 million as compared with HK\$7.1 million in FY2012, due mainly to the unrealised valuation gain from the Group's securities holding as at 31 December 2013.
+The Group recorded revenue of HK\$100.1 million in the financial year ended 31 December 2014 ("FY2014"), a decrease of HK\$2.7 million or 2.6% from HK\$102.8 million in the previous corresponding year ("FY2013").
+For the year under review, the Group reported a net loss attributable to the equity shareholders of the Company of HK\$19.0 million as compared with a net profit attributable to equity shareholders of the Company of HK\$17.2 million in FY2013, due mainly to a decrease in the net unrealised valuation gain from the Group's securities holding as at 31 December 2014 and an increase in the net unrealised foreign exchange losses as a result of the unfavourable currency movement in the Group's securities and cash portfolio as at 31 December 2014.